Albert0i/mariadb-vss-chinese/README.2.md

 #### V. my.ini
-If FULLTEXT search still isn't working, here are the most common culprits to check:
+If FULLTEXT Search still isn't working, here are the most common culprits to check:

 1. **Storage Engine**
 Make sure your table is using a FULLTEXT-compatible engine like **InnoDB** or **Mroonga**.
 Run: